-Investors who follow Sharia Law will benefit from Wealthsimple.
+Canadian or UK investors who follow Sharia Law will benefit from Wealthsimple.
 This robo-advisor is one of only a few on the market that supports Halal investment principles.

 If you don’t need Halal-compliant investments, but are still looking to help make a difference in the world, the socially-responsible investments available through Betterment and Wealthsimple can help you do this.
 Both Betterment and Wealthsimple robo-advisors allow clients to make investments in companies that change the world in some way, such as going green or utilizing ethical employment practices.